Energy tower (downdraft): Cost/efficiency

 Zaslavsky and other authors estimate that depending on the site and financing costs, energy could be produced in the range of 1-4 cents per kWh, well below alternative energy sources other than hydro.
 Pumping the water requires about 50% of the turbine's output.
 Zaslavsky claims that the Energy Tower would achieve up to 70-80% of the Carnot limit.
 If the conversion efficiency turns out to be much lower, it is expected to have an adverse impact on projections made for cost of energy.

 Projections made by Altmann and by Czisch about conversion efficiency and about cost of energy (cents/kWh) are based only on model calculations, no data on a working pilot plant have ever been collected.

 Actual measurements on the 50 kW Manzanares pilot solar updraft tower found a conversion efficiency of 0.53%, although SBP believe that this could be increased to 1.3% in a large and improved 100 MW unit.
 This amounts to about 10% of the theoretical limit for the Carnot cycle.
-It is important to note a significant difference between the up-draft and down-draft proposals.
+There is a significant difference between the up-draft and down-draft proposals.
 The usage of water as a working-medium dramatically increases the potential for thermal energy capture, and electrical generation, due to its specific heat capacity.
 While the design may have its problems (see next section) and the stated efficiency claims has yet to be demonstrated, it would be an error to extrapolate performance from one to the other simply because of similarities in the name.